 Nada Kakabadse is currently Professor in Management and Business Research at the University of Northampton, Business School.
 Previously, she held the position of Senior Research Fellow at the Cranfield School of Management.
 Before entering academia, Nada was a Senior Information Technology Officer with the Australian Public Services Department of Employment, Education and Training.
 She has worked for international organisations in Scandinavia, the Middle East and North Africa, as well as for the Canadian Federal Government.
 She has a BSc in Mathematics and Computing, a Graduate Diploma in Management Sciences, a Masters Degree in Public Administration at the University of Canberra (Australia), and has earned her PhD in Management at the University of Western Sydney – Nepean (Australia).
 Nada has co-authored eight books (with Andrew Kakabadse), Leadership in Government: Study of the Australian Public Services (1998), Essence of Leadership (1999), Creating Futures: Innovative Applications of IS/IT (2000), The Geopolitics of Governance (2001), Smart Sourcing (2002), Intimacy (2004), Governance, Strategy and Policy: Seven Critical Essays (2006) and CSR in Practice: Delving Deep (2007).
 She has contributed 48 chapters to international volumes and has published over 100 scholarly articles.
 Her current areas of interest focus on governance, CSR, leadership and boardroom effectiveness, leadership and governance of governments, addictive effect of ICT and strategic sourcing.
 She is co-editor of the Corporate Governance: The International Journal of Business in Society and Journal of Management Development.
 Nada and her co-authors won the William E. Mosher and Frederick C. Mosher Award for the best article written by an academician in the journal of Public Administration Review (PAR) in 2003 as well as best paper of the year in the Journal of Managerial Psychology (JMP) in 1998.

-Michele B. Kaufman, PharmD, BCGP, has over 30 years of pharmacy practice, medical writing and higher education experience.
-She is currently a Pharmacist at NewYork-Presbyterian Hospital – Lower Manhattan and a medical writer and editor for medical and pharmacy journals.
-Michele received her Bachelor of Science in Pharmacy from the University of Rhode Island (URI) College of Pharmacy, and her Doctor of Pharmacy degree from Massachusetts College of Pharmacy and Allied Health Sciences in Boston, MA.
-Michele also completed a Drug Information Fellowship at the URI Drug Information Center/Roger Williams Medical Center in Providence, RI.
-She is a registered pharmacist and a Board Certified Geriatric Pharmacist (BCGP).
+Michele B. Kaufman, PharmD, BCGP, earned her Bachelor of Science in Pharmacy from the University of Rhode Island (URI) and her Doctor of Pharmacy degree from Massachusetts College of Pharmacy.
+She then completed a drug information fellowship at the URI Drug Information Center/Roger Williams Medical Center with a pharmacovigilance focus.
+She is board certified in geriatric pharmacotherapy.

 Melissa Landa was born in apartheid South Africa into a family of anti-apartheid activists.
 After immigrating to the United States with her parents and siblings, she earned her B.A. from Oberlin College, her M.A. from Tufts University, and her PhD from the University of Maryland.
 Melissa has lived in Israel and visited the country over 18 times, most recently as the director of an education abroad program that focused on the country’s 145,000 Ethiopian Jews.